twiddlingbits/twr-wasm/docs/api/api-c-con.md

 ---
-title: WebAssembly Character C Console API
+title: WebAssembly C Character Console  API
-description: twr-wasm provides a streamed and addressable API for character I/O.  This API is used by stdin, stdout, and stderr, as well as the ANSI Terminal.
+description: twr-wasm provides a streamed and addressable API for character I/O.  This API is used by stdin, stdout, and stderr, as well as a  Terminal.
 ---

 # WebAssembly Character Console API
 twr-wasm for WebAssembly provides [Consoles for abstracting interactive user I/O](../gettingstarted/stdio.md).
-Character and graphic drawing consoles exist.
+Character and graphic 2D draw consoles exist.
 This section covers streaming and addressable character console APIs as enabled by twrConsoleDebug, twrConsoleTerminal, twrConsoleDiv.

 Also see [Consoles in Getting Started](../gettingstarted/stdio.md)